rahji/dotfiles/README.md

 export "MICRO_TRUECOLOR=1"
 ```

+Also related to appearances in WSL, if you want ligatures make sure you're using **JetBrainsMono** and not **JetBrainsMonoNL**.
+Or some other font that allows ligatures (since this is how they happen, not via some editor configuration).

 ## Installing Catppuccin Theme for Tmux

 I really don't mind the tmux defaults, but I do want it to look nicer.